Lucy Letby used ‘code’ in diaries that helped detectives crack case

 But he stopped short of setting up an inquiry with statutory powers, meaning witnesses will not be required by law to attend, raising concerns that hospital managers could avoid being held accountable for putting reputation before child safety.

-The grieving families of Letby’s victims have demanded the government orders a full independent public inquiry into how the nurse was able to go on a prolonged killing spree at the neonatal unit.
+The grieving families of Letby’s victims have demanded the government order a full independent public inquiry into how the nurse was able to go on a prolonged killing spree at the neonatal unit.

 The families join senior doctors and MPs who want the inquiry upgraded, amid fears it lacks the powers needed to unearth potential evidence of a cover-up at the Countess of Chester Hospital and prevent a similar horror from ever unfolding in the NHS again.